The documentation you're currently reading is for version 3.1.0. Click here to view documentation for the latest stable version.

 WebUI Access on Private Networks¶

-If you are installing StackStorm on a host you don’t have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may find you have some level of difficulty connecting to the webui.
+If you are installing StackStorm on a host you do not have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may have some difficulty connecting to the Web UI.

-through a bastion host, and then hit a URL on localhost, such
+Simply creating an SSH tunnel through a bastion host, and then using a URL on localhost, such

-Because of the way the webui authentication works, the browser will likely be provided with URLs for the auth service that don’t actually map to your “tunnel URLs”.
+This is due to the way the Web UI authentication works, where the browser will be provided with URLs for the authentication service that do not map to your tunnel address.

 ssh -N -D 7654 bastion_host.